mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 It's also discouraging to write software tutorials in an age of LLMs.
 Five years ago, there was a long-term return on tutorials, as people would discover them through web searches later.
 These days, if I write a niche tutorial, I think LLMs will just steal whatever I write, and the reader will have no idea it came from me.

+After I wrote the above, I realized that [Hackaday](https://hackaday.com/2024/11/09/nix-automated-fuzz-testing-finds-bug-in-pdf-parser/) did a writeup about my tutorial, which is validating.

 ### "Lessons from my First Exit"

 Note: after I wrote this section, another user re-submitted the article, and it reached #2 on Hacker News.